SEPTA Route 53: History

 SEPTA Route 53 was established as the Wayne Avenue Line sometime before 1890, and was expanded in 1904, 1929, and 1930.
 Route 53 was the first streetcar line in Philadelphia to receive PCC cars.
 On Sundays Routes 53 and 75 streetcar lines were operated as one route between Mt.
 Airy and Bridesburg.
 This consolidated service ended when the Route 75 was converted to trackless trolley operation in 1948.

 Route 53 was "temporarily" converted to buses in June 1981 because of a bridge reconstruction project.
 The conversion was made permanent May 16, 1985, when SEPTA track inspectors discovered misaligned rails on Wayne Avenue forcing buses to replace streetcars forever, and it was actually extended north of the former Luzerne Depot to Hunting Park (BSL station).
 Today, the northbound route passes Luzerne Street and makes a left turn at Lycoming Street, where it shortly encounters the southbound segment of the route on Old York Road onto which the northbound route makes a right turn, only to turn left at East Hunting Park Avenue, where it reaches Broad Street near the Hunting Park BSL station again.
 The line heads northeast along Roosevelt Boulevard, then turns on Bristol Street, only to head south on Old York Road again, until it reaches Luzerne Street, and makes another left on its way to the intersection with 10th Street.

 As of 2008, all buses along this route are ADA-compliant, and contain bicycle racks.
 While SEPTA plans to evaluate the possibility of restoring Route 56 line as light-rail service, no such proposal exists for SEPTA Route 53.

+On March 23, 2023, SEPTA released a new draft plan for Bus Revolution, SEPTA's bus network redesign.
+Under the plan, Route 53 would become a frequent route, be rerouted to serve Germantown station instead of Carpenter Woods, and be extended on its eastern end to the Richmond-Westmoreland Streets Loop.
+In the final plan, approved on May 23, 2024, the western terminal was changed to Carpenter station.